Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 # Week 5 Reflection #
 ### Week of 10/02/2024

-## 01Compiled and flashed successfully for 01_hellworld
+## 01 Compiled and flashed successfully for 01_hellworld

 When I first created the project and tried to compile it.
 Errors occur.